joelouthan/Theologicus/src/genesis/genesis18-16-33.md

 ><sup>32</sup> Then he said, “Let my lord not be angry, and I will speak one more time.
 Suppose ten are found there?”
 He answered, “I will not destroy it on account of ten.”
 >
 ><sup>33</sup> When the LORD had finished speaking with Abraham, he departed, and Abraham returned to his place.

+## Our God

+>**2 Corinthians 5:10-15** (CSB) For we must all appear before the judgment seat of Christ, so that each may be repaid for what he has done in the body, whether good or evil.
+>
+> Therefore, since we know the fear of the Lord, we try to persuade people.
+What we are is plain to God, and I hope it is also plain to your consciences.
+We are not commending ourselves to you again, but giving you an opportunity to be proud of us, so that you may have a reply for those who take pride in outward appearance rather than in the heart.
+For if we are out of our mind, it is for God; if we are in our right mind, it is for you.
+For the love of Christ compels us, since we have reached this conclusion, that one died for all, and therefore all died.
+And he died for all so that those who live should no longer live for themselves, but for the one who died for them and was raised.

+## The Gospel

+>**2 Corinthians 5:16-21** (CSB) From now on, then, we do not know anyone from a worldly perspective.
+Even if we have known Christ from a worldly perspective, yet now we no longer know him in this way.
+Therefore, if anyone is in Christ, he is a new creation; the old has passed away, and see, the new has come!
+Everything is from God, who has reconciled us to himself through Christ and has given us the ministry of reconciliation.
+That is, in Christ, God was reconciling the world to himself, not counting their trespasses against them, and he has committed the message of reconciliation to us.
+>
+>Therefore, we are ambassadors for Christ, since God is making his appeal through us.
+We plead on Christ’s behalf, “Be reconciled to God.”
+He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

+## Our Response

+>**2 Corinthians 6:1-2** (CSB) Working together with him, we also appeal to you, “Don’t receive the grace of God in vain.”
+For he says:
+>At an acceptable time I listened to you,
+>and in the day of salvation I helped you.
+>See, now is the acceptable time; now is the day of salvation!